 A Qualifying APM Participant (QP) or Partial QP in an Advanced APM

-In addition to exclusions from MIPS, CMS provides a number of exceptions designed to meet the needs of small practices, practices located in rural areas, non-patient facing individual MIPS eligible clinicians or groups, and individual MIPS eligible clinicians and groups that participate in a MIPS APM or a Patient-centered Medical Home.
+In addition to exclusions from MIPS, CMS provides exceptions designed to meet the needs of small practices, practices located in rural areas, non-patient facing individual MIPS eligible clinicians or groups, and individual MIPS eligible clinicians and groups that participate in a MIPS APM or a patient-centered medical home.

-If extreme and uncontrollable circumstances—such as a practice closure, severe financial distress, or vendor issue—render an eligible clinician unable to submit MIPS data, the clinician can apply for reweighting of any or all MIPS performance categories.
+If extreme and uncontrollable circumstances — such as a practice closure, severe financial distress, or vendor issue — render an eligible clinician unable to submit MIPS data, the clinician can apply for reweighting of any or all MIPS performance categories.
 Significant hardship exception applications must be submitted by Dec.
 31 of the performance year.
-If granted, exceptions will extend to the eligible clinician’s group or virtual group.

 MIPS Performance Categories